 Generally speaking, you can use the music in games, videos, films, trailers and other media.
 So long as the music is used ‘in sync’ with visual images, e.g. the background music for a game.

-For other, non-visual, uses such as podcasts, this is generally ok, so long as the music forms part of a larger product (e.g. it is played behind speech or other audio).
+For other, non-visual, uses such as podcasts, this is usually allowed, so long as the music forms part of a larger product, for example, it’s played behind speech or other audio, where the other audio is the focus of the product.
 Please feel free to contact me if you’re unsure if your intended use of the music is not covered.

-Please Note: The terms of your licence are defined in the EULA of the vendor you purchased the package from.
+Please Note: The terms of your licence are set out in the EULA of the vendor you purchased the package from.
 Your use of the music must adhere to the terms set by your vendor.
-Their terms may be subject to change, may differ from the advice offered here or may include platform specific information sp please be sure to check your specific EULA using the following links:
+Their terms may be subject to change, may differ from the advice offered here or may include platform specific information so please be sure to check your specific EULA using the following links:

 Unity Asset Store EULA: https://unity3d.com/legal/as_terms